-USE RESTRICTIONS: This product may only be used to control the following rodent pests in and around man-made structures: House mouse (Mus musculus), Norway rat (Raitus norvegicus), Roof rat (Raitus raitus), Cotton mouse (Peromyscus gossypinus), Cotton rat" (Sigmodon hispidus), Deer mouse (Penithodontomys humuli), Gotden mouse (Dehrotomys nuttalii), Peromyscus maniculatus), Eastern harvest mouse (Reithrodontomys humuli), Gotden mouse (Dehrotomys nuttalii), Peromyscus inta (Raitus exutians), Meadow vole (Microtus pennsylvanicus), White-footed mouse (Peromyscus leucopus), White-throated woodrat (Neotoma albigula), Southern plains woodrat (Neotoma micropus), and Mexican woodrat (Neotoma mexicana).
-This product must be used in and within 100 feet of man-made structures constructed in a manner so as to be vulnerable to commensal rodent invasions and/or to harboring or attracting ordent intestations.
-Examples of such structures include homes and other permanent or temporary residences, food processing facilities, industrial and commercial buildings, trash receptacles, agricultural and public buildings, trashport vehicles (ships, trains, aircraft), docks and port or terminal buildings and related structures around and associated with these sites.
+USE RESTRICTIONS: This product may only be used to control the following rodent pests in and around man-made structures: House mouse (Mus musculus), Norway rat (Rattus norvegicus), Roof rat (Rattus rattus), Cotton mouse (Peromyscus gossypinus), Cotton rat\ (Sigmodon hispidus), Deer mouse (Peromyscus maniculatus), Eastern harvest mouse\ (Reithrodontomys humuli), Golden mouse\ (Ochrotomys nuttalli), Polynesian rat\ (Rattus exulans), Meadow vole\ (Microtus pennsylvanicus), White-footed mouse (Peromyscus leucopus), White-throated woodrat\ (Neotoma albigula), Southern plains woodrat\ (Neotoma micropus), and Mexican woodrat\ (Neotoma mexicana).
+This product must be used in and within 100 feet of man-made structures constructed in a manner so as to be vulnerable to commensal rodent invasions and/or to harboring or attracting rodent infestations.
+Examples of such structures include homes and other permanent or temporary residences, food processing facilities, industrial and commercial buildings, trash receptacles, agricultural and public buildings, transport vehicles (ships, trains, aircraft), docks and port or terminal buildings and related structures around and associated with these sites.
 Fence and perimeter baiting, beyond 100 feet from a structure as defined above, is prohibited.
 This product must not be applied directly to food or feed crops.

-KILLS RATS, MICE, AND MEADOW VOLES
+KILLS RATS, MICE, AND MEADOW VOLES\